Ken Anderson (wrestler)

-Kenneth Anderson (born March 6, 1976) is an American professional wrestler.
-Anderson is known for his tenure with WWE from 2005 to 2009 under the ring name Mr. Kennedy, and his work in Total Nonstop Action Wrestling as Mr. Anderson from 2010 to 2016.
-He is currently signed to Top Rank Boxing as their announcer.
+Kenneth Anthony Anderson (born March 6, 1976) is an American professional wrestler.
+He is known for his tenure in WWE from 2005 to 2009 under the ring name Mr. Kennedy, and his tenure in Total Nonstop Action Wrestling as Mr. Anderson from 2010 to 2016.
+He also works as an announcer for Top Rank Boxing.

 Before signing a development deal with World Wrestling Entertainment (WWE) and being assigned to Ohio Valley Wrestling, WWE's farm area, Anderson began his career on the independent circuit.
 He was promoted to the main roster in 2005.
 One year after his debut, he won the WWE United States Championship, which he held for 42 days.
 At WrestleMania 23, he won the 2007 Money in the Bank briefcase with a title shot for the promotion's world title.
-However, he dropped the briefcase to Edge after suffering an injury.
+However, he dropped the briefcase to Edge after being misdiagnosed with an injury.
 Kennedy would remain with the promotion until 2009.

-In 2010, Anderson signed with Total Nonstop Action Wrestling (TNA, now Impact Wrestling), where he competed under the ring names Mr. Anderson and Ken Anderson.
-In 2011, he would win the TNA World Heavyweight Championship twice during a feud with the villainous group Immortal.
+In 2010, Anderson signed with TNA, where he competed under the ring names Mr. Anderson and Ken Anderson.
+In 2011, he would win the TNA World Heavyweight Championship twice during a feud with the villainous group, Immortal.
 After losing the title, he would remain with the promotion as a mid-card wrestler, joining the villainous faction Aces & Eights at one point, until he departed TNA in 2016.
 In 2019, Anderson came back to pro wrestling programming when he worked for National Wrestling Alliance (NWA).
+In September 2025, Anderson officially returned to TNA after 9 years away from the promotion.

 In 2016, Anderson opened a wrestling school called The Academy in Minneapolis, Minnesota, along with Shawn Daivari, Molly Holly, Ariya Daivari, and Arik Cannon.
 He has also worked occasionally as an actor and starred as Master Chief Petty Officer Carter Holt in the WWE Studios production Behind Enemy Lines: Colombia in 2009.

 Early life

-Kenneth Anderson was born on March 6, 1976, in Wisconsin Rapids, Wisconsin.
-Anderson graduated from Washington High School in Two Rivers, Wisconsin.
+Kenneth Anthony Anderson was born on March 6, 1976, in Wisconsin Rapids, Wisconsin.
+Anderson graduated from Washington High School in Two Rivers.
 During his time there, he excelled at swimming and track and field.
 He also announced school basketball games and did a radio assignment in his Mass Media class.
 When doing this, a friend suggested to Anderson to repeat the surnames to make it funnier.
 That element was eventually used again in his wrestling character when encouraged by Paul Heyman.
 Before beginning his wrestling career, Anderson worked as a security officer at Point Beach Nuclear Power Plant and a personal trainer.
 He also served in the United States Army.
 His father died on April 13, 2006, from cancer.